Mohammed Wardi: Death

 Wardi suffered from kidney failure later in his life.
 He eventually received a kidney transplant, after one of his fans donated a kidney to him in 2002.
 He died on 18 February 2012 and was buried in the Farouk Cemetery in Khartoum.

+Reception

+As part of the film score for the award-winning 2025 documentary Khartoum, Wardi’s music was praised by a review for generating a “pulsating sense of optimism, making it clear that Sudan will rise again.”

+Looking back at his life and artistic career, Sudanese writer and critic Lemya Shammat called him an "inspirational figure in Sudanese music and culture, whose prolific talent and massive contribution remains unsurpassed in Sudan."